donovaly/Iteridense-package/README.md

 The folder **[LazarusExample](https://codeberg.org/donovaly/Iteridense-package/src/branch/main/IteridenseCLib/LazarusExample)** contains the program *IteridenseTest*.
 This program uses the IteridenseCLib library.
 The release ZIP contains a compiled version for Windows as executable.
 I effect *IteridenseTest* is the Iteridense Julia package plus a graphical uiser interface (GUI).

 The folder **[examples](https://codeberg.org/donovaly/Iteridense-package/src/branch/main/examples)** contains the example Julia script *Iteridense-Clustering.jl* that uses the Iteridense Julia package.
-It also contaoins some datasets as CSV to test and play with the clustering.
+It also contains some datasets as CSV to test and play with the clustering.